zhzh2001/cs536-blogpost/README.md

 KB_timer interrupts are delivered by invoking the user-level interrupt handler, and passing it the vector that was assigned by the kernel.
-KB_timer interrupt delivery is very inexpensive (cycles), as it can skip the microcode steps related to UPID's and routing () (§ 3.2) and invoke the microcode directly.
+KB_timer interrupt delivery is very inexpensive (cycles), as it can skip the microcode steps related to UPID's and routing (notification process) (§ 3.2) and invoke the interrupt delivery microcode directly.

 Unlike IPIs, there is no special slow path support, i.e., it is not intended to fire when either the kernel, or any thread other than the